marriammahmed/AI_MLFraudDetectionFinTechAlgo/README.md

-# Credit Card Fraud Detection: A Realistic ML Pipeline
+# Credit Card Fraud Detection: Application of ML and cybersecurity in FinTech

 A machine learning project demonstrating fraud detection with realistic performance metrics, proper handling of class imbalance, and critical analysis of model limitations.
 This project showcases end-to-end ML workflow including data preprocessing, model training, evaluation, and business impact analysis.